2022 History Degree Guide

 Prior Education for a History Program

-New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
+A high school diploma or equivalent is typically required for most history degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Specific history careers may require a certain level of degree attainment or additional certifications beyond that.

 |Degree||Credit Requirements||Typical Program Length|